Bumze/multinational-retail-data-centralisation/README.md

 The task is interpreted as finding the average of the time difference between each sale over the years.
 Average(sale timestamp - next sale timestamp) computed over the years and ordered by the average timestamp descending.
-The solution uses three CTEs to concatenate given time details to form a timestamp.
-SQL window function LEAD() returns the next record in the timestamp set in the next_times column.
+The solution uses three CTEs;

+**date_times** to concatenate given time details to form a timestamp.
+**next_times** to generate timestamps of next sales.
+Here a SQL window function LEAD() returns the next record in the timestamp set in the next_times column.
-The average times column is derived with the AVG() function used on the difference between sale Timestamps.
-Finally the required parameters are extracted from the average times.
+**avg_times** to calculate the average.
+The average times column is derived with the AVG() function used on the difference between sale timestamps.

+Finally the required parameters are extracted from the average times using SQL EXTRACT() function.
 (Slight issue remains- milliseconds were hard to extract, there exist some negative values in the computations.
-I could ignore the milliseconds detail??!)
+These can be interpreted by adding the negative values to the rounded data. *Or could milliseconds be ignored, the values can show in seconds if not rounded??!*)

+[^1]: I acknowledge the various sources of knowledge and information gathering - AIcore Team, Documentations from Pandas, Numpy, PostgreSQL, Stackoverflow, geeksforgeeks, colleagues and many other resources online.